-"It's essential for veterans to organise wide-scale public events directed above all at fostering patriotism ... and developing immunity among youth to any form of aggression, including terrorism," said Aidar Abuov, director of the Astana-based International Centre for Cultures and Religions, during the conference.
+"It's essential for veterans to organise wide-scale public events directed above all at fostering patriotism ... and developing immunity among youth to any form of aggression, including terrorism," said Aidar Abuov, director of the Astana-based International Centre of Cultures and Religions, during the conference.

 The Astana Council of Veterans organised the meeting.

 The project's goal is to provide surplus hydro-electric power from Kyrgyzstan and Tajikistan to Afghanistan and Pakistan during the summer months.

 How effective are US efforts to help your country's economy?